Topological defects promote layer formation in Myxococcus xanthus colonies

-We find that topological defects play an important role in the developmental cycle of \textit{M. xanthus}: they promote the layering processes that leads to fruiting body formation.
-By identifying and tracking topological defects (\cref{defect-tracking}, \hyperref[movies]{Movie S5}, \hyperref[methods]{Methods}), we found events in which new cell layers form close to $+1/2$ defects (\cref{height+1/2,layer+1/2}), and new holes open close to $-1/2$ defects (\cref{height-1/2,layer-1/2}).
+Here, we find that topological defects play an important role in the developmental cycle of \textit{M. xanthus}: they promote the layering process that leads to fruiting body formation.
+We observed new layers forming stochastically throughout the colony.
+However, by identifying and tracking topological defects (\cref{defect-tracking}, \hyperref[movies]{Movie S6}, \hyperref[methods]{Methods}), we found many events in which new cell layers form close to $+1/2$ defects (\cref{height+1/2,layer+1/2}), and new holes open close to $-1/2$ defects (\cref{height-1/2,layer-1/2}).
 To quantify this relationship, we measured the distribution of distances between defects of either sign and the locations where new layers and new holes appear.
-These measurements indicate that it is $\approx 80$ times more likely for a new layer to form close to a $+1/2$ defect than away from it (\cref{probability-layers}), and that it is $\approx 110$ times more likely for a new hole to open at a $-1/2$ defect than away from it (\cref{probability-holes}).
+These measurements indicate that it is $\sim 200$ times more likely for a new layer to form close to a $+1/2$ defect than away from it (\cref{probability-layers}), and that it is $\sim 80$ times more likely for a new hole to open at a $-1/2$ defect than away from it (\cref{probability-holes}).
+Unlike in growing biofilms, where pressure induces layering and verticalization transitions at a critical colony size \cite{Su2012,Grant2014,Duvernoy2018,Beroz2018,Warren2019,Yaman2019,You2019}, we observe local migration-induced layering events independent of colony size.